Multi-Task Learning for Metal Alloy Property Prediction: An Empirical Study of Negative Transfer and Mitigation Strategies: Discussion

+Our observations align closely with the \textit{Deep Imbalanced Regression} (DIR) framework recently formalized by Yang et al. \cite{yang2021delving}.
 The most striking characteristic of our dataset is the extreme imbalance: 52,388 resistivity samples versus only 800 hardness samples (65:1 ratio).
-Despite using inverse-proportion task weights ($w_h = 65.0$), the optimization dynamics remain dominated by the resistivity task.

-During each training batch, the expected number of resistivity samples is approximately $32 \times (52388/54028) \approx 31$, while hardness samples appear in only $32 \times (800/54028) \approx 0.5$ batches on average.
-This means most gradient updates are driven entirely by resistivity, with hardness receiving updates only occasionally.
-The task weights amplify the magnitude of hardness gradients when they occur, but cannot compensate for their infrequency.
+This manifests as two distinct types of imbalance: